 12. Olives & Olive Oil

 Greeks have been cultivating olives for millennia.
-Local olives accompany most Greek meals and most dishes are drizzled with olive oil.
-Nearly every restaurant on the Greek islands makes their own oil from their own olives.
+Local accompany most and most dishes are drizzled with .
+Nearly every restaurant on a makes their own oil from their own olives.
 And I am a fan!

 13. Dolmathakia

 You saw these on the menu in Israel and Turkey – stuffed grape leaves.
-In Greece, there are usually stuffed with rice, pine nuts and fresh herbs.
+A , there are usually stuffed with rice, pine nuts, and fresh herbs.
 I like them warm.
 But they can be served cold.

 14. Taramosalata